MonashDataFluency/python-workshop-base/workshops/docs/modules/indexing.md

 ## Subsetting Data using Criteria

 We can also select a subset of our data using criteria.
-For example, we can select all rows that have a year value of 2002:
+For example, we can select all rows that `have a year value of 2002`: